Horticulture Technology: Diploma

 Students can combine diploma-level education with enhanced business skills and earn two credentials (Diploma and Degree).
 Students who wish to pursue this option should meet with the Faculty of Science and Horticulture Degree Advisor to discuss course planning that would facilitate application to the School of Business degree program.

-Students who wish to contribute to environmental and community well-being, engage in creative activities, own and operate their own business, or engage in hands-on work will enjoy horticulture.
+Students who love plants and wish to contribute to environmental and community well-being, engage in creative activities, own and operate their own business, or engage in hands-on work will enjoy horticulture.

 Many students enter the Horticulture Technology Diploma to upgrade their skills or facilitate a career change.
 Faculty and staff are supportive and sensitive to the issues faced by students who embark on a post-secondary program after a significant period away from formal education.